 “So, Jonah, what do you think about IPOB?”
 This question, posed by an Igbo friend, would lead to a discussion between myself, the questioner, and a second Igbo friend; none of us fans of IPOB, and has also triggered this article.
-In case you are uninitiated, IPOB stands for the Indigenous People of Biafra, an organisation that seeks the formation of a new country called Biafra, and that appears to assume that people like me, a non-Igbo from Rivers State, is automatically and unquestionably a citizen of Biafra.
+In case you are uninitiated, IPOB stands for the Indigenous People of Biafra, an organisation that seeks the formation of a new country called Biafra, and that appears to assume that someone like me, a non-Igbo from Rivers State, is automatically and unquestionably a citizen of Biafra.

 First things first.
 Let’s get something out of the way.
 Contrary to what some persons might argue, I do not think anything on earth is non-negotiable or indivisible.
 Even atoms are technically divisible, although we might debate whether the components can exist sustainably in isolation.
 And many marriages, contrary to the oaths freely taken, do not await a couple’s death before dissolution.
 Having said this, I think despite its myriad issues, Nigeria is better off staying as one country; however, no naturally born human, free of the inhumane shackles of slavery, should be forced to stay where he or she does not wish to be, except in prison for a real crime.